FINC 504 Quantitative Methods for Business Decisions (3 Credits)

 FINC 772 Analysis of Debt Investments (3 Credits)

 This course describes the features, risk factors and economics of fixed income securities.
-Valuation techniques are applied to instrutments in different sectors of the bond market.
+Valuation techniques are applied to instruments in different sectors of the bond market.
 Other topics include yield spreads, interest rate risk, term structure, mortgage - and asset-backed securities, derivative instruments, credit analysis, and trading strategies.
-Pre-Requisite(s): BUSI 673 Investment Analysis.

 Pre-Requisite(s): FINC 673 Investment Analysis